 Although we are unable to provide advice about financial aid, we can refer you to the Office of Financial Aid (319-273-2700).
 Teacher librarian continues to be a shortage area identified by the Iowa Department of Education, so you should ask the Financial Aid office how this will impact your aid opportunities.
 See the following resources:

-Iowa Teacher Shortages: Iowa Teacher Shortage Areas are designated annually by the Iowa Department of Education.
+Iowa Teacher Shortages: Teacher librarian is one of the Iowa Teacher Shortage Areas designated annually by the Iowa Department of Education.
 Teachers in shortage areas may be eligible for college student forgivable loans through both state and federal programs.
-Teacher librarian K-12 is on the 2015-2016 Iowa Teacher Shortage Area list.

-UNI Financial Aid: Basic information on budgeting for and financing graduate school can be found here.
+UNI Financial Aid: Basic information on budgeting and paying for graduate school can be found on the Financial Graduate School website.
 Also see information on the TEACH Grant (a grant program for those earning teaching degrees in shortage areas) and loan programs.

 Teacher Award and Loan Forgiveness Programs: Teach Iowa Scholars and Teacher Loan Forgiveness provide for funds for educators teaching in shortage areas and/or low-income schools.
 These programs are administered by outside agencies, but it is recommended that you first consult with the UNI Financial Aid office about these options.

-Graduate Assistantship or Tuition Scholarship: Students working toward a graduate degree full time (9 graduate credits or more per semester) who wish to work 10 or 20 hours a week on campus in the Curriculum and Instruction department may apply for a Graduate Assistantship and Graduate Tuition Scholarship.
-Applications are available through the Graduate College.
+Graduate Assistantship or Tuition Scholarship: Students working toward a graduate degree full time (9 graduate credits or more per semester) who wish to work 10 or 20 hours a week on campus may apply for a Graduate Assistantship in the Curriculum and Instruction department or other UNI program.
+Full-time students can also apply for Graduate Tuition Scholarships.
+Students are encouraged to fill out both applications which are available through the Graduate College.

 Dates to note

-Please let us know if you have any other questions at this point.
-We'd be happy to schedule a phone or in person appointment with you if you have additional questions.
+Please let us know if you have any questions.
+We would be glad to schedule a phone or in person appointment with you.